folio-org/folio-org.github.io/guides/visibility-module-docs.md

 Explanation about how the [Source-code map](/source-code/map/) index is assembled and maintained:

-Details of each repository that is hosted at FOLIO GitHub are gathered automatically (including information such as type of repository; does it have a "docs" directory; if backend, then does it have a "ramls" directory).
+Details of each relevant FOLIO-related repository that is hosted at GitHub are gathered automatically (including information such as type of repository; does it have a "docs" directory; if backend, then does it have a "ramls" directory).
 This collection is done occasionally as a FOLIO DevOps infrastructure [job](https://github.com/folio-org-priv/folio-infrastructure/tree/master/verify-repo-config).